The bridge today

 The intent of the Fraser River Bridge lighting is to recognize special events, holidays and public awareness campaigns and not any type of individual recognition.

-Bridge Lighting Requests - The Fraser River Footbridge lighting is currently undergoing maintenance issues and the quality of the shows is not guaranteed at this time.
+Bridge Lighting Requests are not being accepted at this time.
+The Fraser River Footbridge lighting is currently undergoing maintenance and the lights are not running.
+Expected opening is early winter 2023.

 |New Years||January 1|

 |United Way of Northern BC – Dial 211 Awareness||February 11|

 |Epilepsy Awareness||March 26|

 |Royal Canadian Air Force Centennial||April 1|

 |Easter||April 7 - 10|